About the Building Healthy Places Initiative

 - Leverage and develop the knowledge and skillsets of ULI members so that the methods for building healthy places are incorporated into cross-sectoral and disciplinary professions.

-- Expand our role as thought leaders and advocates at the local, regional and national levels
+- Expand our role as thought leaders at the local, regional and national levels

 Joint Call to Action to Promote Healthy Communities